rictoo/ML-Biobank-MajorBleed/README.md

 - **Clusters:** Our unsupervised clustering approach effectively distinguished two groups characterized by distinct health profiles.

 - **Predictive Capability**: Both machine learning models demonstrated superior predictive performance over the ORBIT-AF scoring system.
 Notably, the Neural Network model showcased the highest AUC among the supervised algorithms.
 Fine-tuning the decision threshold could enhance the discriminatory ability of our model.
-However, it's worth noting that neither the ORBIT-AF nor our predictive model exhibited high confidence, as evident from the calibration plots.
-This is largely attributed to the inherent difficulty in predicting major bleeding risk.

 - **Model Features:** Features like Proton-pump inhibitors, falls risk, and alcohol consumption, not conventionally used, showed promising potential and may warrant further investigation.